RAISE Act: Support and opposition

 The bill and Trump's support for it was hailed by groups favoring restrictive immigration policies, such as NumbersUSA and the Federation for American Immigration Reform.
 CNBC journalist John Harwood viewed the bill as an appeal to Trump's anti-immigration base of Republican voters.

 The bill is opposed by Democrats as well as some Republicans.
 Democratic National Committee chairman Tom Perez said that "Trump wants to tear apart communities and punish immigrant families that are making valuable contributions to our economy."
 Democratic Senator Richard Blumenthal of Connecticut called the bill "nothing but a series of nativist talking points and regurgitated campaign rhetoric that completely fails to move our nation forward toward real reform."
 Seven of the eight Senators in the bipartisan "Gang of Eight" (four Democrats and four Republicans who co-sponsored an unsuccessful immigration-reform bill in 2013) denounced the bill.
 Republican Senator Lindsey Graham, for example, a member of the Gang of Eight, said the proposal would be "devastating" to South Carolina's economy.
 The eighth member of the Gang of Eight, Republican Senator Marco Rubio, said that he had "a big difference of opinion with this bill is that it sets an arbitrary cap on the number of people that are able to come through with a green card."

 The Congressional Hispanic Caucus and immigrant rights groups both condemned the legislation.
 The National Immigration Law Center called the bill "cruel and un-American" and issued a statement saying that it would "devastate families, eliminating the traditional and long-accepted means by which family members such as grandparents, mothers, fathers and siblings are able to reunite with their families who have emigrated to the United States."
 The technology industry immigration-policy advocacy group FWD.us said the bill, if enacted, "would severely harm the economy and actually depress wages for Americans."
 The Association of Public and Land-grant Universities and NAFSA: Association of International Educators also oppose the bill, describing it as flawed and a step backward.
 The Anti-Defamation League also opposed the legislation, calling it "cruel, anti-family and un-American."

-The bill was mentioned specifically during U.S. Senator-elect J. D. Vance's 2022 campaign, with Vance voicing support for the RAISE Act as a model for a merit-based immigration system.
+The bill was mentioned specifically during U.S. Senator and future Vice President JD Vance's 2022 campaign, with Vance voicing support for the RAISE Act as a model for a merit-based immigration system.